Skip to content

 State-Level Data Security Requirements

-State-level regulations add another layer of obligation.
-As of 2026, all 50 states plus the District of Columbia have enacted data breach notification laws, and a growing number—including New York (23 NYCRR 500), California (CCPA/CPRA), and Massachusetts (201 CMR 17.00)—impose independent written security plan requirements.
-Tax firms operating across state lines must ensure their WISP satisfies the most stringent applicable state standard alongside federal requirements.
-Review our NIST Cybersecurity Framework alignment to see how federal standards map to state obligations.
+State rules add another layer.
+As of 2026, all 50 states plus the District of Columbia have breach notification laws, and a growing number, including New York (23 NYCRR 500), California (CCPA/CPRA), and Massachusetts (201 CMR 17.00), impose their own written security plan requirements.
+Firms working across state lines should build a WISP that satisfies the strictest applicable state standard alongside federal rules.
+Our overview of IRS cybersecurity requirements shows how federal standards map to state obligations.

 2026 PTIN Renewal Compliance